 Increase in plasma concentration of statins result from the following:

-CYP 3A4 inhibition: Statins that are metabolized by CYP450 3A4 include lovastatin, simvastatin, and atorvastatin.
-If patients use these statins in combination with CYP 3A4 inhibitors, it causes an increase in the plasma level of statins and increases the risk of dose-related adverse effects (including myopathy).
-Pravastatin, fluvastatin, rosuvastatin, and pitavastatin are the drugs of choice when patients are concurrently using drugs that interfere with CYP 3A4.
-Medications which increase the plasma levels of statins are:
+CYP3A4 inhibition: Statins that are metabolized by CYP450 3A4 isozyme include lovastatin, simvastatin, and atorvastatin.
+If patients use these statins in combination with CYP3A4 inhibitors, it causes an increase in the plasma concentrations of statins and increases the risk of dose-related adverse effects (including myopathy).
+Pravastatin, fluvastatin, rosuvastatin, and pitavastatin are the drugs of choice when patients are concurrently using drugs that interfere with CYP3A4 activity.
+Medications that increase the plasma concentrations of statins are:

 - Grapefruit juice